 Hygienic Conditions And Pollution In Sri Lanka

 After having visited India, I was prepared for the worst in Sri Lanka.
 To be honest though, Sri Lanka isn’t nearly as dirty and polluted as India.
-Tourist attractions in Sri Lanka are pretty much spotless, and all the recommended places to visit in Sri Lanka are well kept.
+Tourist places are pretty much spotless.

-On the other hand, there’s quite a bit of garbage even on some of the best beaches in Sri Lanka.
+On the other hand, there’s quite a bit of garbage even on some of the best beaches.
 It’s a real pity and I hope authorities intervene to clean them up.

 Have you ever been to Sri Lanka?
 What are your favorite places to visit in Sri Lanka?